ahuacate/pve-medialab/README.md

 This guide will help you create a suite of PVE CT's and applications for building a Home Media solution.

-As with all our guides we have a Easy Script to automate CT creation through to the installation of software.
+As with all our guides, we have an Easy Script to automate CT creation through to the installation of software.

-But first step is to check your network and hardware prerequisite requirements before running our Easy Script.
-Its important you first read and follow our prerequisite guide.
+But the first step is to check your network and hardware prerequisite requirements before running our Easy Script.
+It's important you first read and follow our prerequisite guide.

 **Prerequisites**